kendallgassner/eslint-plugin-package-json/README.md

 This repo is forked off of [eslint-plugin-package-json](https://github.com/zetlen/eslint-plugin-package-json) and is temporarily being used while https://github.com/zetlen/eslint-plugin-package-json/pull/11 is in the review process.
+The purpose of this published version is to have access to the `local-dependency` rule as it is being reviewed.

-# eslint-plugin-package-json
+# @kendallgassner/eslint-plugin-package-json

 Rules for valid, consistent, and readable package.json files